 Across the globe there are thousands of charities doing incredible work to help people, animals and the environment.
 In our wonderfully connected world, it’s easier than ever to support the charity of your choice with online donations.
-According to the National Philanthropic Trust, Americans donated over $4.7 billion in 2020, and over half of those donations were done online.
+According to the National Philanthropic Trust, Americans donated over $4.7 billion recently, and over half of those donations were done online.
 Over the years the manner in which donations are made has changed, too.
 In the last five years, Double the Donation has tracked that desktop donating has reduced, while mobile and tablet activity has accelerated dramatically.

 With such generosity proliferating across the internet, unfortunately, come groups of bad actors who see this as an opportunity to monopolize on people’s kindness for their own gains.
 The FBI regularly releases public service announcements warning citizens of known or suspected scammers masquerading as charities.
 Particularly in instances of natural and international disasters, such as COVID-19, scammers take advantage of the panic, confusion and good nature of those eager to do something to help.

 Spotting fake charity campaigns can be tricky, especially for imminent crisis appeals.
 Communications sent by charities themselves are often rushed, meaning some of the usual telltale signs of spurious messages or advertisements aren’t always going to be enough to spot a con, keep your donations safe and get them to the right place.
 There are still some useful tips and tricks to keep in mind when you want to donate online, though.